shrivastavshubham34/LinkedIn-Prototype/README.md

 # LinkedIn-Prototype
- Team project for CMPE 273 at San Jose State University.
+ Team project for CMPE 273(_Enterprise Distributed Systems_) at San Jose State University.

 - Built a 3-tier **distributed** and **scalable** application which implemented features of LinkedIn such as Job Search Board, Submitting Applications, Recruiter dashboard, etc.